X

 18. Marketplace

-It's not uncommon for an HR team to select a vendor that offers most of the functionality they need, while not meeting all their requirements.
+It's not uncommon for an HR team to select a vendor that offers most of the functions they need, while not meeting all their requirements.
 In this case, the team might look for other vendors who can fill the gap.
 For example, HR might select a vendor for core HR, performance management and learning management but prefer a third-party provider for recruitment.
-The primary vendor may offer a marketplace of partners who are certified and offer functionality that is complementary to the core system.
+The primary vendor might offer a marketplace of partners who are certified and offer functionality that is complementary to the core system.
 In some cases, the vendors in this marketplace might offer competing software that is more specialized, or they offer a service not available through the primary vendor.
 Consider these points when listing your requirements:

 • A substantial list of vendors.